sahithyandev/s3/src/content/docs/data-communication-and-networking/24-switching.md

 Each intermediate nodes switches incoming packet through a link to another node.

 No need of dedicated paths.
 Ideal for bursty data.

-Variable delay (aka. jitter) is possible.
+[Jitter](/data-communication-and-networking/transmission-errors/#jitter) is possible.
 Packets may arrive out of order.

 More flexible than circuit switching.
 Because it allows multiple devices to share a single link.
 More efficient than circuit switching.
 Can handle bursty data more effectively.